getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 In Grav-speak, **pages** are the fundamental building blocks of your site.
 They are how you write content and provide navigation in the Grav system.

 Combining content and navigation ensures that the system is intuitive to use for even the most inexperienced of content authors.
-However, this system in conjunction with powerful taxonomy capabilities is still powerful enough to handle complex content requirements.
+However, this system, in conjunction with powerful taxonomy capabilities, is still powerful enough to handle complex content requirements.

 Grav natively supports **3 types of pages** that allow you create a rich selection of web content.
 Those types are: